pineconedata/pineconedata.github.io/_posts/2024-11-27-basketball-evaluate-ols-model.md

 sns.set_palette(graph_colors)
 ```

 We can also set the overall style for the matplotlib plots using a style sheet.
-You can print the list of available style sheets and view examples of these style sheets on [matplotlib’s website](https://matplotlib.org/stable/gallery/style_sheets/style_sheets_reference.html).
+You can print the list of available style sheets and view examples of these style sheets on [matplotlib's website](https://matplotlib.org/stable/gallery/style_sheets/style_sheets_reference.html).

 ```python